7 Copywriting Formulas How To Energize Your Social Media

 Recently, I attended the Digital Commerce Summit in Denver.
 When I tagged the founder of the company that hosted it, Copyblogger, it got more engagement because people knew who he was.

-AIDA is a classic copywriting example.
+AIDA is a classic example of copywriting formulas.
 It’s the go-to for most copywriters of all skill levels because it works.
 AIDA stands for:

 Grab the person’s attention up front.
 Tease them with something interesting.
 Plant the seed of desire.
 Then, tell the reader what action you want him to take next.
 Here’s an example: